mongator/documentation/mongator/custom-types.rst

 Mongator types' container
 -------------------------

-Once you have the type you just have to add it to the mandango types' container, in order to be able to use it::
+Once you have the type you just have to add it to the mongator types' container, in order to be able to use it::

     use Mongator\Type\Container;